GSA/CFO.gov/_pages/initiatives/rfi-rollout-steps.md

             <p>Using a cross-agency, multi-platform approach, our social media strategy amplifies the RFI launch to members of the CFO community, news outlets, potential vendors, and interested public.  </p>
           <h4>Performance.gov</h4>
           <p>To coincide with the RFI launch, the Performance.gov Team will release the following social media post on their Twitter and LinkedIn accounts, reaching the federal performance management community and stakeholders.</p>
-          <p class="text-italic">Tweet: Are you an online university or tech company education provider?
-The CFO Council is rolling out an innovative upskilling initiative for its 140,000-member workforce (a test case for the 2.1M workforce).
+          <p class="text-italic">Tweet:🚨 Are you an online university or tech company education provider? 🚨 The CFO Council is rolling out an innovative upskilling initiative for its 140,000-member workforce (a test case for the 2.1M workforce).
 We’re looking to pay for advanced learning content.
-More details: link TBD. <p>
+More details 👉 link TBD. <p>
               <img style="float:right; width: 300px" src="../assets/images/CFO Social Media Toolkit.gif">
           <h4>GSA Office of Strategic Communications</h4>
           <p>To coincide with the RFI launch, GSA's Office of Strategic Communications will release the following social media post to ther Twitter, Linkedin, and Facebook accounts, reaching news outlets, other federal agencies, and the interested public.</p>
-           <p class="text-italic"> The CFO Council is rolling out an innovative upskilling initiative for its 140,000-member workforce (a test case for the 2.1M workforce).
+           <p class="text-italic"> Tweet: The CFO Council is rolling out an innovative upskilling initiative for its 140,000-member workforce (a test case for the 2.1M workforce).
 We’re looking to pay for advanced learning content.
 Are you an online university or tech company education provider?
-More details: link TBD.</p>
+More details 👉 link TBD.</p>
           <h4>Request to CFO Council to amplify social media posts</h4>
           <p>In order to maximize the reach of the RFI launch announcement, we ask that members of the CFO Council use their personal and agency social media accouuns to help amplify our planned content.
 The CFOC support team will send two emails to CFOC members:
             <ol>